mbruges/zola/content/blog/major-oak.md

 ![HERO The Major Oak, photographed in 1890](/images/oak-mono.webp)

 The [death of the Major Oak](https://www.theguardian.com/environment/2026/jun/18/most-famous-tree-world-sherwood-forest-ancient-major-oak-dies) is a sad moment (and perhaps a little on the nose as national metaphors go).
+It had stood for at least a thousand years, growing ring by ring and breathing England's air.
+And our air today is far more CO₂-rich than the Major's time as a sapling.

-However, I come not to praise the oak, but to ~~bury~~ weigh him: **how much carbon is sequestered in that quercious mass?**
+So we come not to bury the oak, but to weigh him: **how much carbon is sequestered in that quercious mass?**

 ## Weighing in